hgn-data/customer-analysis/README.md

 # Customer Segmentation using RFM Analysis & BCG Matrix

+## Project Overview

 ## 1. Background and Overview
 In today's data-driven business environment, effective customer segmentation is crucial for targeted marketing and retention.
 In this project, I analyzed a real customer transaction dataset (≈**114,000 customers**) to address the company's lack of strategic segmentation.
 Previously, marketing efforts were broad and inefficient – high-potential customers weren’t specifically targeted, and medium-value customers at churn risk were not being proactively managed.
 My goal was to develop an actionable segmentation framework to identify top-tier customers, flag at-risk groups, and optimize marketing spend.